sinoridha/ridhar.github.io/content/server-sent-events-(sse)-you-need-to-know.md

 Caution use cases
 * You need to update list of transactional data from transacation table
-  * make sure you limit your,and add proper index, and always monitor query time due to the data is getting bigger.
+  * make sure you limit your, add proper index, and always monitor query time due to the data is getting bigger.

 Refrences: